Samic8/samdawson.dev/src/articles/styled-components-module-target.md

 It turns out it was the module compilation target of the component library that was causing the problem.
 It was being compiled to CommonJS, when I changed that to ES modules — ESnext in the case of the typescript compiler — it solved the issue.

-I still don't know the _how_ behind why this module target change caused the issue.
+I still don't know the _why_ behind this problem or solution.
 But after a day of mucking around with webpack configuration, I think this is good enough for me.

 Disclaimer: I don't endorse the use of Styled Components.